10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Built on a large rock formation in the sea, Pura Tanah Lot is one of Bali’s most famous landmarks.
 Unfortunately, fame isn’t always a good thing.
 As of late, Pura Tanah Lot has become a bit of a tourist trap.
 Even on a slow day, it’s jam-packed with throngs of onlookers.

-The area surround Pura Tanah Lot is lined with vendors selling various trinkets and souvenirs.
+The area surrounding Pura Tanah Lot is lined with vendors selling various trinkets and souvenirs.
 To avoid the worst of the crowds, some people skip the temple itself and simply enjoy the sunset view from one of the many seaside restaurants.

 Pura Luhur Uluwatu

 Like Pura Tanah Lot, Pura Luhur Uluwatu provides stunning sunsets against never-ending seascapes.
-It’s a tad higher up though.
+It’s a tad higher up, though.
 Instead of being built on a rock formation, this temple is perched about 70 meters high on the top of a large cliff.
 In the evening, Pura Luhur Uluwatu truly feels like a mystical spot, especially when its kecak fire dance performance is in session.

 Goa Gajah

 Goa Gajah, one of the top places to visit in Ubud, is an interesting destination that’ll leave you either inspired or frightened.
-Also known as the Elephant Cave, Goa Gajah is famous for its intricately-carved entrance.
+Also known as the Elephant Cave, Goa Gajah is famous for its intricately carved entrance.
 Before you enter, you’ll pass through the mouth of a large demon carved into the side of the mountain.

 To be fair, the carving isn’t really a demon.
 Historians say it either represents a child-eating mythological creature or the Hindu god Bhoma.
 (I apologize if that first image is even more unsettling.)